exponential-idle-guides/exponential-idle-guides/src/view/guides/asd.md

 #### Hard Lookup Table

-Because Hard only has 8 possible end cases, it is practical to learn and memorize the 8 optimal tapping solutions for each case.
+Because Hard Arrow only has 8 possible end cases, it is practical to learn and memorize the 8 optimal tapping solutions for each case.
 Obviously one of the 8 cases is already solved so this really leaves on 7 cases.
 These are not hard to learn and are learned best through just simply playing Hard Arrow more.
 Below are the 8 cases.

 ![Hard Arrow Solution Lookup](/images/hard-arrow-lookup.png)